 Discusses distribution network from how products enter to final destination, including reliability of distribution systems, distribution centers, ports, etc.

-The distribution channel includes all activities supplying goods and services to consumers.
-This includes eCommerce, retail business, hypermarkets/supermarkets and specialty stores.
+Distribution channels include all activities supplying goods and services to consumers.
+This includes eCommerce, retail business, hypermarkets/supermarkets, and specialty stores.
 With over 508,000 firms, 3.4 million employees and a consolidated turnover of over $548 billion, retail distribution is an important, dynamic, highly sophisticated and competitive sector of activity in France with a versatile array of cutting-edge marketing and selling concepts.
 Retail industry interests are well represented by a federation of industry specific retail associations, “Conseil du Commerce de France”, that issues an Extensive Survey of Retail Trade in France in close cooperation with the French statistical agency INSEE every year.

 One of the challenges for U.S. SMEs interested in breaking into the French market is dealing with highly concentrated retail distribution chains and networks, as well as occasional French global manufacturers/suppliers that have strong control over the retail networks they are using.
 In many sectors, independent wholesale/retail outlets are disappearing rapidly and being replaced by retail distribution chains and networks that have significant market shares in France, but also in the other neighboring European Union territories.
 Many of these large retail networks have extremely well-organized buying offices that have put very stringent selection processes in place for products and services distributed.
 High retail mark-up, ongoing competitive market innovation, and creativity combined with constantly changing theme designs are prerequisites to keep up with retail trends.
 Complete data on buying offices of French key retail networks (all sectors inclusive) can be acquired from Panorama Trade Dimensions.
 The American Embassy’s Paris U.S. Foreign Commercial Service Consumer Goods and Distribution Retail Trade Specialists, Caroline.deVilloutreys@trade.gov and Rose-Marie.Faria@trade.gov can assist U.S. firms approaching the French retail market operators.